 Emergency preparedness is the key to mitigating the consequences of any radiation emergency, whether caused by accident or by a malicious act.
 In 2007, the Agency strengthened global emergency preparedness with new and revised safety standards and guidelines based on lessons learned from past responses.
 Agency seminars and training courses were held in many Member States.
-The Agency also conducted three Emergency Preparedness Review missions in 2007.
+The Agency also conthe consequences of any radiation emergency, ..." many Member The Agency a ducted three Emergency Preparedness Review missions in 2007.